Friendship Camps & Camp New Hope

 We'll bring back photos and and a gift from the school to all Camp Sponsors!
 If you have questions about sponsoring a Camp, please contact our Home Team Captain Cliff Konnerth: firstname.lastname@example.org; (201) 757-4086.

-The 2014 list of Friendship Camps and Camps New Hope will be finalized in January.
+We are working on finalizing the 2014 list of Friendship Camps and Camps New Hope right now.
+Below is the tentative list.
 It is possible to commit to sponsoring a Camp at any time.
-You are encouraged to do so!
+Please do so!

 CAMP NEW HOPE

-This summer we are piloting a new program!
-Camp New Hope is a three-day camp with a select group of young leaders invited from six school in northern and northwestern Bosnia serving a diverse group of students.
+Camp New Hope is a three-day camp with a select group of young leaders invited from six school throughout Bosnia-Herzegovina serving a diverse group of students.
 We will bring these young people and one teacher from each school together to explore issues of identity and relationships built on hope and a shared desire for peace.
-This program was designed with key partners in Bosnia who will share in the leadership of this new Camp.
+This program was designed with key partners in Bosnia-Herzegovina who share in the leadership of this program.
 We are VERY excited about this!!!

 Leptir (Srebrenica) Friendship Camp